 Emotional abuse can be as damaging, if not more, as physical abuse.
-Examples of emotional abuse include yelling, threatening and/or belittling the victim.
-This type of abuse is much more difficult to notice than physical abuse.

 In some cases, victims of emotional abuse may become shy or withdrawn in the presence of the staff members who emotionally abuse them and others may experience a complete change in personality.

 There are specific behaviors that could signal that an elderly person is being emotionally abused.

 Financial elderly abuse takes on many forms whether it be taking cash without consent or even forging a signature.
 Family members such as sons, daughters or grandchildren can take advantage of an elderly loved one when they are vulnerable.

 Elder abuse is most likely to happen to elderly people who are isolated, lonely, have mental or physical disabilities or do not know the full value of their assets.

 In many states, California being one of them, the falsification of medical records is not something that is uncommon.
 There has been reports upwards to 150 cases of suspected falsification of records in California.